Animal rights: Utilitarianism

-Commentators on all sides of the debate now accept that animals suffer and feel pain, although it was not always so.
+People now accept that animals suffer and feel pain, but it was not always so.
 Bernard Rollin, professor of philosophy, animal sciences, and biomedical sciences at Colorado State University, writes that Descartes's influence continued to be felt until the 1980s.
 Veterinarians trained in the US before 1989 were taught to ignore pain, he writes, and at least one major veterinary hospital in the 1960s did not stock narcotic analgesics for animal pain control.
 In his interactions with scientists, he was often asked to "prove" that animals are conscious, and to provide "scientifically acceptable" evidence that they could feel pain.

 Scientific publications have made it clear since the 1980s that the majority of researchers do believe animals suffer and feel pain, though it continues to be argued that their suffering may be reduced by an inability to experience the same dread of anticipation as humans or to remember the suffering as vividly.
 The ability of animals to suffer, even it may vary in severity, is the basis for Singer's application of equal consideration.
 The problem of animal suffering, and animal consciousness in general, arose primarily because it was argued that animals have no language.
 Singer writes that, if language were needed to communicate pain, it would often be impossible to know when humans are in pain, though we can observe pain behavior and make a calculated guess based on it.
 He argues that there is no reason to suppose that the pain behavior of nonhumans would have a different meaning from the pain behavior of humans.